LandSandBoat/lsb-wiki/Private-Servers.md

 * Prepare to be tormented sometimes by server admin.
 (Tagban) but all jovial.

 ## Canaria:
-Focus of this server is to have a good time, have access to the latest features of Topaz Next, and enjoy the quality of life improvements (book/crystal teleport, ground/field of valor) that make this game fun to play in small or long sessions.
+Focus of this server is to have a good time, have access to the latest features of LandSandBoat, and enjoy the quality of life improvements (book/crystal teleport, ground/field of valor) that make this game fun to play in small or long sessions.

 All content comes from the [canary branch](https://github.com/LandSandBoat/server/tree/canary), no custom modifications are in place.